memorieslp/awesome-mvps/README.md

 **Description**: A video that shows how the share system of their file hosting service works, created to see if people would have interest on the idea.

 The founder, Drew Houston, used a very casual and friendly wording on his video, to make it appeal to more people, using some hidden jokes through the video.
 This method made Drew look likable and relatable.
-The mvp showed how to use the feature, almost like a tutorial, which was also an oportunity to show why a file hosting service could be useful to people.
+The MVP showed how to use the feature, almost like a tutorial, which was also an oportunity to show why a file hosting service could be useful to people.
 It works fast and simple on the video, making it sell the idea of a well made product.
 Houston was able to validate the hypothesis with the number of new users that registered to their beta version, that went from 5,000 to 75,000 in one day.

+**Features**: The prototype had the ability to place your folders on the Dropbox folder to upload the content to the cloud storage system.
+You could see all the files that were in sync with Dropbox by checking their website.
+Although functional, the prototype was not ready for the public, so presenting the early stage development version of the product through a video could give the idea of a fast and optimized product, the exact characteristics that Drew Houston believed would make his product stand out compared to the competition.

 ![dropbox_mvp](https://user-images.githubusercontent.com/42478443/234365910-f37a14ca-e129-4cbc-83b7-fc3ca0316a94.png)